 Robin Kind, Executive Vice President and General Counsel

 Robin Kind joined the Ontario Clean Water Agency in November 1994 and was appointed General Counsel in 2003.
 In December 2015, Robin was appointed Executive Vice President.
 Robin’s 25-year legal career spans both the public and private sector.
 Prior to joining OCWA, she spent several years with leading national law firms in Toronto practicing in the areas of corporate commercial and environmental law.
 In addition to her legal and Board responsibilities as General Counsel and Corporate Secretary, Robin also has responsibility for Enterprise Risk Management, Marketing and Communications and Community Outreach.
 Robin graduated from University of Toronto Law in 1987 and was called to the Bar in 1989.

-Nevin McKeown has been with OCWA since its inception is 1993 and has been with the Ontario Public Service more than 25 years.
-Nevin began his career in the Operations group in the South Peel Facilities and held progressively responsible management and oversight positions with OCWA, including Regional Manager, prior to assuming his current role as Vice President, Operations in 2015.
+Nevin McKeown has been with OCWA since its inception in 1993 and has been with the Ontario Public Service more than 25 years.
+Nevin began his career in the Operations group in the South Peel facilities and held progressively responsible positions with OCWA, most recently as Vice President, Operations and as acting President and CEO.
+He was named President of OCWA on a permanent basis in June 2017.
 Nevin has led a number of diverse teams and initiatives throughout his career, including the operational integration of $350 million in capital expansion projects at the Peel wastewater facilities.
-Nevin is a long-time member of the Water Environment Association of Ontario (WEAO) and the Ontario Water Works Association (OWWA).
+Nevin is a long-time member of the Water Environment Association of Ontario and the Ontario Water Works Association.
 He holds an Operating Engineer Certificate (Second Class) and a Class Four Wastewater Treatment Certificate.

 Prem Rooplal, Vice President, Finance and Corporate Services